Date of publication: September 2016

 Agricultural land can include farm houses and other farm buildings as well as pasture and woodland.

 The property must have been held for a two year period immediately prior to the transfer.
 This increases to seven years in the case of tenanted agricultural land.

 A PET is a transfer that will be subject to IHT if the transferor dies within seven years of the transfer.
-This prevents tax being evaded by individuals gifting their assets before death.
-Additional rules prevent tax avoidance where an asset is gifted prior to the seven year period, but some benefit from the asset is retained by the giver.
+This prevents tax being avoided by individuals gifting their assets in the period before death.
+Transfers of an asset where the transferor retains any form of interest in it are completely ineffective.

 Gifts may also be subject to capital gains tax based on market value, so careful consideration is needed before attempting to mitigate IHT by way of gifts of assets.

 Disclaimer: This note does not contain a full statement of the law and it does not constitute legal advice.
 Please seek legal advice if you have any questions about the information set out above.